woodstockcs/labs/hello/README.md

 {% next %}

+Shall we have you write your first program?
+In the file named hello.c, write your first program by typing precisely these lines into the file:

+#include <stdio.h>

+int main(void)
+{
+    printf("hello, world\n");
+}

+{% next %}

 ## Compiling Programs

 Now, before we can execute the program at right, recall that we must *compile* it with a *compiler*, translating it from *source code* into *machine code* (i.e., zeroes and ones).
 Execute the command below to do just that: